CQCL/phayes/README.md

 `phayes` is a python package for easy and efficient quantum phase estimation.

-Extensive details on Bayesian quantum phase estimation can be found in the accompanying [paper](https://arxiv.org/abs/2306.16608).
+Extensive details on Bayesian quantum phase estimation can be found in the accompanying paper, [Yamamoto et al, 2023](https://arxiv.org/abs/2306.16608).

 <img src="examples/hadamard_qpe_circuit.png" width="500">